- 1. Name of the medicinal product

 Dihydrocodeine is absorbed from the gastrointestinal tract.
 Dihydrocodeine is metabolised by O- and N-demethylation in the liver to morphine, norcodeine and other metabolites.
 It is excreted almost entirely by the kidney, mainly as conjugates with glucoric acid.

 Paracetamol is readily absorbed from the gastrointestinal tract with peak plasma concentrations occurring about 10-60 minutes after ingestion.
 Paracetamol is distributed into most body tissues.
 It crosses the placenta and is present in breast milk.
 Plasma-protein binding is negligible at usual therapeutic concentrations but increases with increasing concentrations.
-Paracetamol is metabolised predominantly in the liver and excreted in the urine mainly as the glucoronide and sulphate conjugates.
+Paracetamol is metabolised predominantly in the liver and excreted in the urine mainly as the glucoronide and sulfate conjugates.
 Less than 5% is excreted as unchanged paracetamol.
 A minor hydroxylated metabolite which is usually produced in very small amounts by mixed-function oxidases in the liver and which is usually detoxified by conjugation with liver glutathione may accumulate following paracetamol overdosage and cause tissue damage.
 The elimination half-life varies from about 1-3 hours.

 There are no pre-clinical data of relevance to the prescriber which are additional to that already included in other sections of the SPC.